February 9–10, 2010 North American blizzard: New Jersey

 Northeastern parts of the state experienced snow totals of up to 24 inches.
 Places such as Middlesex County northward experienced 18 to 24 inches of snow from the storm.
 Many areas of Northern New Jersey experienced power outages.
 Some residents were left without power for days.
 The National Weather Service called a state of emergency.
 Blizzard conditions were a hazard for many across the Garden State Parkway and the New Jersey Turnpike.

 Blizzard conditions were reported in major cities around New Jersey.
-With the "eye" off the shoreline, the entire state dealt with rain, ice and heavy snow inundate the areas.
+With the "eye" off the shoreline, the entire state dealt with rain, ice and heavy snow inundating the area.
 Schools were closed for up to 5 days, a rare scenario.
 Snow at times fell 1–3 inches every hour in South Jersey.

 New Jersey was hard hit in many ways.
 Some suburbs reported thundersnow, which is the meteorological term for thunder and lightning in a snowstorm.
 Newark Liberty International Airport, Camden County Airport, LaGuardia and JFK Airports had more than 4 hour delays and some terminals were brought to a standstill.
 The winds were a factor with onshore winds reported to be as strong as 60 mph.
 The National Guard told people to stay off the roads for safety reasons.
 A wintry mix along with rainfall pounded the shore cities of New Jersey such as Atlantic City.
-I-95 southbound was icy and very hard travel because snow, sleet and rain fell at once.
+I-95 southbound was icy and very hard to travel because snow, sleet and rain all fell at once.
 Visibility was also an issue for travelers as whiteout conditions were happening statewide.
 The New York Metro was busy other days but in the record breaking blizzard it was halted.

 Rutgers University cancelled classes for the first time since the 2006 snowstorm on February 10.